-Video Cloud enables our customers to publish and distribute video to Internet-connected devices quickly, easily and in a cost-effective and highquality manner.
+Video Cloud enables our customers to publish and distribute video to Internet-connected devices quickly, easily and in a cost-effective and high-quality manner.
 Our innovative technology and intuitive user interface give customers control over a wide range of features and functionality needed to publish and deliver a compelling user experience, including content management, format conversion, video player styling, distributed caching, advertising insertion, content protection and distribution to diverse device types and multiple websites, including their own websites, partner websites and social media sites.
 Video Cloud also includes comprehensive analytics that allow customers to understand and refine their engagement with end users.

 We were incorporated in Delaware in August 2004 and our headquarters are in Cambridge, Massachusetts.
 In February 2006 we began generating revenue through our sale of Video Cloud.
 By the end of 2006, we had 106 employees and 59 customers.
 In November 2009, we launched the Express edition of our Video Cloud product.
-In May 2011, we announced the initial release of Brightcove App Cloud, or App Cloud.
-We made our first commercial sale of App Cloud in September 2011 and made App Cloud generally commercially available in November 2011.
+In May 2011, we announced the release of Brightcove App Cloud, or App Cloud, and made its first commercial sale in September 2011.
 App Cloud is a software application development and management platform designed to help customers publish and distribute video and other professional digital media through software applications, which we refer to as content apps, across multiple Internet-connected devices.